YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 The graph we are looking at shows the mean USE results for schools in the region over five years from 2015 to 2019.
 Each data point in the graph represents a school's average performance for a particular year.
 Lighter points indicate more recent years, and the horizontal line represents the school itself, typically showing five data points, one for each year.
 Schools are sorted in descending order based on their mean academic performance for five years.
 The graph reveals interesting patterns about the academic performance of schools in the region.

 The first pattern that we notice is a slight upward trend in the mean USE results over the five-year period.
 In 2015, the average score for the exam was 54, while in 2019, it increased to 61.
-This indicates that the overall academic performance of schools in the region has improved slightly over time.
+This indicates that the overall exam scores in the region has improved slightly over time.
+It's important to note that the slight increase in scores does not necessarily indicate improved academic performance, as it could be attributed to changes made to the USE exams over the years.

 Another interesting finding from the graph is the relationship between the mean achievement of schools and their stability over time.
 As we move up the graph and toward schools with higher mean scores, the variability in the data from year to year seems to decrease.
 In other words, the schools with the highest mean scores seem to be the most stable from year to year, while schools with lower mean scores exhibit greater variability.
 This observation is supported by a correlation test, which shows that the variance of all students' USE results from 2015-2019 in each school is weakly but significantly correlated with the mean scores of achievement in 2015-2019 for the school.
 This suggests that schools that consistently perform well tend to maintain that level of performance, while those that perform poorly tend to have more fluctuation in their results.